JessieGeorge/HW3_George/readme.txt

 fastSearch method considers 8 neighbors at a distance, the distance is halved each time and stops distance when dist = 0.
 It considers the center only the first time, for efficiency.
 The start position is set to the position of the best matching frame from the previous round.

 halfSearch method refines the output.
-It uses the best match from Full-pel.
+It starts with the best match position from Full-pel.
 It converts coordinates as needed.
 It checks 8 immediate neighbors.

 isValidBlockPos checks if the coordinates of a block are valid within the frame dimensions.
+It converts as required for half-pel.

 getRefBlock gets a block from the reference frame.
+It interpolates as required for half-pel.

 getSSD method gets the sum of square difference as an integer.
 This is used to calculate MSD.